seL4/isabelle/Admin/components/README.md

 ### Repeatable component builds ###

-Historically, Isabelle components have often been assembled manually, packaged as `.tar.gz` and uploaded to the administrative directory.
+Historically, Isabelle components have often been assembled by hand, packaged as `.tar.gz` and uploaded to the administrative directory.
 This model no longer fits the typical complexity of multi-platform tools.